DrakirL/DrakirL.github.io/p10/class/monk.md

 ### Level 1: Martial Arts
 You have advanced control and understanding of your physical body, granting you the following benefits:
+ + You have a Balance Bonus that somehow varies between +1 and +5, averaging +3?
- + When you deal damage with an Improvised Martial Attack, you may add your Balance Die (which is a d4) to the damage dealt.*
+ + When you make an Improvised Martial Attack, add your Balance Bonus to your roll.
- + When you take the Attack Action on your turn, you can use it to make 2 Improvised Martial Attacks instead.
+ + You can use 1 Action to make 2 Improvised Martial Attacks.
+Both Attacks share the same Repeat Penalty and you only impose 1 Repeat Pentalty on subsequent Martial Attacks.
+(PHRASING?)
- + When you take any Action other than the Attack Action on your turn, you may make a single Improvised Martial Attack as part of the same Action?
- + If you are wearing no armor, you can add your Martial Skill Grade to your defence.
+ + If you are wearing no armor, you can add your Balance Bonus to your Defence?
 #### <br>

 ### Level 1: Magic Discipline
-You have advanced control and understanding of your spiritual self, granting you a number of Ki Points equal to your Level. <br>
+You have advanced control and understanding of your spiritual self, granting you the following benefits:
-You regain any spent Ki Points after you finish a Rest.
 <br><br>
-**Brace as a Mountain**: When you take the Brace Action, you can spend 1 ki to roll your Balance Die and add its result to the bonus you gain. <br>
+**Mountain Stace?**: When you take the Brace Action, you can spend 1 MP to add your Balance Bonus to the bonus you granted by the Action. <br>
-**Move as a Breeze**: When you take the Move Action, you can spend 1 ki to double the speed.
+**Galewind Sprint?**: When you take the Move Action, you can spend 1 MP to double the speed.
 If you do so, your movement is unaffected by difficult terrain during the action. <br>
-**Rapid Attack?**: When you take the Attack Action, you can spend 1 ki to ??? <br>
+**Lightning Strikes?**: When you take the Attack Action, you can spend 1 MP to increase the damage by 1? <br>
 <br>
-In addition, you can add your Magic Skill Grade to your Awareness.
+In addition, you can add your Balance Bonus to your Awareness.

 ### Level 1: Monk Subclass
 You choose a Monk Subclass and gain its Level 1 Features.

 ### Level 2: Deflection
-When you would be dealt damage by a Martial Attack, you can use 1 Action and spend 1 Ki Point to deflect, reducing the damage you take by an amount equal to your Balance Die + your Level. <br>
+When you would be dealt damage by a Martial Attack, you can use 1 Action to reduce the damage you take by 1/your Balance Bonus?
+You can also spend MP, up to your Mana Spend Limit, to reduce prevent 1 additional damage per MP spent.<br>
 If you reduce the damage to 0 this way, you may instead redirect the Attack to a different target by making an Improvised Strike as part of the same Action. <br>
 A Melee Attack redirected this way must be aimed at a target, other than the original attacker, within their Reach. <br>
 A Ranged Attack redirected this way must be aimed at a target within your Throwing Range. <br>